| The sections to be presented will

 body image and are usually characterized by other specific

+clinical signs.
 The psychological profile of the

 patient with anorexia nervosa is often characterized